 Some of the standout features of this new unit add in 60 frames per second 4K recording, and electronic stabilization (EIS), which they call ‘HyperSmooth.’
 This is a big draw in itself, as it hopefully may alleviate the need for buying an expensive gimble on top of the price of the unit.

 GoPro has built on the features of the HERO6 and it seems the company has listened to the user base for built-in features.
 The GoPro HERO7 is the same basic unit as before in design and dimensions.
 This means that all the accessories available for previous models can fit the latest unit.

 The same, familiar square shape is employed, with a small rear screen to access all the functionality.
 The GoPro has never been a flamboyant design, but it doesn’t need to be.
 The idea is that it’s functional and that’s the primary goal.
 Waterproofing has also been added down to 10m.
 For deeper depths, a separate waterproof housing will be needed.

 The diminutive camera has two openings: one for fitting the 1,220mAh battery and microSD card, while the other accesses the micro-HDMI 2.0 and USB- Type C ‘supercharger’ port.
-External buttons are minimal with power and shutter buttons, a rear 2in touchscreen and a front facing monochrome LCD screen for displaying basic information.
+External buttons are minimal with power and shutter buttons, a rear two-inch touchscreen, and a front-facing monochrome LCD screen for displaying basic information.
 Battery life is around 70 minutes, shooting at full 4K/60fps, which will drop if you’re using the built-in image stabilization.

 Once everything is locked in, the app is a great way to access all the features.
 Changing settings, live feeds, transferring footage to your phone and editing, makes for a good workflow.
 There’s also support for live video streaming up to 720p.